Hackerman-v1/Cartpole-A2c/README.md

 ### The observation space has 4 input values [dispalcement, velocity, theta, angular velocity] and 2 action values [left, right] either 0 or 1 in order to move the pendulum position to balance the CG of the pendulum.
 [Reference..](https://towardsdatascience.com/how-to-beat-the-cartpole-game-in-5-lines-5ab4e738c93f#:~:text=CartPole%20is%20a%20game%20in,the%20power%20of%20machine%20learning.&text=Although%20it%20is%20only%205,completely%20beats%20the%20CartPole%20game)
 ![1_vslpUR9-ii_T-flNmmvgXg](https://user-images.githubusercontent.com/77123547/117442632-52ac0780-af37-11eb-83b9-5f28554e2f8f.png)

+## Before Training
+ Initially the pendulum tends to ocillate because created actor critic network does not what action to be taken and performs actions randomly.
+This is because the neural network certainly has been intiallised and hyperparameters are intiallised to the random values.
+Hence the performance of neural network looks similar to this.
 ![Before-training](https://user-images.githubusercontent.com/77123547/117444505-d961e400-af39-11eb-82ec-22eb4dba6624.gif)

+## Training Usind Actor critic agent.

 ![After-training](https://user-images.githubusercontent.com/77123547/117444526-e2eb4c00-af39-11eb-811e-6245f690bd43.gif)